Analyzing Eos Energy Enterprises (EOSE) and Its Rivals

 Profitability

-This table compares Eos Energy Enterprises and its rivals’ net margins, return on equity and return on assets.
+This table compares Eos Energy Enterprises and its peers’ net margins, return on equity and return on assets.

 |Net Margins